dart-lang/site-www/src/get-dart/index.md

 Dart command-line, server, and non-Flutter web apps.
 For details, see the [Dart SDK overview](/tools/sdk).

-**As of Flutter 1.21, the [Flutter SDK][flutter] includes the full Dart SDK.**
-So if you have Flutter installed, you might not need to explicitly download the Dart SDK.
-Consider downloading the Dart SDK if any of the following are true:

-* You don't use Flutter.
-* You use a pre-1.21 version of Flutter.
-* You want to reduce disk space requirements or download time, and your use case doesn't require Flutter.
-  For example, you might have a continuous integration (CI) setup that requires Dart but not Flutter.

 ## Installing the Dart SDK {#install}

 As the following instructions show,